Pixathon-Saavyas/InCapables/README.md

 - **Image URL**: Direct link to the generated image
 - **Generation Parameters**: Text description used, model settings, etc.
 - **Temporary Storage Link**: Link to the image stored temporarily on ImgBB

-(Note: Include actual outputs or mockups of the output fields.)